peppesapienza/WordpressKit/README.md

 }
 ```

-So you can compose your API URL like these examples:
+You can compose your API URL like these examples:

 ```swift
 // https://example.com/api/plugin/v1